 Save Money In Other Areas

-- Commuting Expenses: Without having to go work everyday, money can be saved on car expenses such as gas and the frequency of maintenance.
-Consider even selling the extra car to save even more.
+- Commuting Expenses: Without having to go work every day, money can be saved on car expenses such as gas and the frequency of maintenance.

 - Clothing Expenses: Suits and office clothes cost money.
 You can be at home in your pajamas all day since you no longer need work clothes.

 - Home and Childcare: Life can be stressful when navigating working full-time and managing the home.
-With more free time, you’ll be able to take care of things around the home without hiring a maid.
+With more free time, you’ll be able to take care of things around the home without hiring out services.
 Being at home also has the benefit of reduced childcare costs.

 If you want to live on one income, it can be done with careful money management and a few sacrifices.
 With your goals constantly in mind, work together as a family to make it happen.

 According to an article on CNBC, anywhere from about $54k in Mississippi to $88k in New York.
 The amount needed depends on where you live and the cost of living in that area.
 However, costs can still be greatly reduced based on how you budget and manage your money.